SPEAKUI/sc-request/README.md

-# sc-optionify
+# sc-request

-A fluid options module
+A data transaction layer